alphagov/govuk-design-system/src/community/continuous-research/index.md

 order: 2
 ---

+In March 2026, we started to trial a new rolling research programme with people that work on government services.
+If it works out, we plan to hold sessions every few weeks.

+## Introducing our ‘Always on’ research with users in services

-We’ve started a new rolling research programme to learn more about how and why people use the Design System to build government services.
+We’d like to learn more about how and why people use the Design System to build government services, and do this on an ongoing basis.

 The goal is to stay in touch with the needs of our users and continuously improve our work.

-In March 2026, we started a trial run of these research sessions.
-If it works out, we plan to hold sessions every few weeks.

 ## Who can take part